WEZV: History

 At one time the studios were located on Pine Avenue (sometimes called Pine Street) in North Myrtle Beach, but new owners moved to Wesley Drive in Myrtle Beach and WNMB (900 AM), a simulcast partner during part of its history, took the old studios after it went out on its own.

-With ratings down and the other easy listening station having changed format in 2000, WNMB changed to its current call letters and the easy listening format, dropping Bob and Sheri.
+With ratings down and the other easy listening stations having changed format in 2000, WNMB changed to its current call letters and the easy listening format, dropping Bob and Sheri.
 The 94.5 WYEZ frequency was added later in the year.
 Over the next few years, the two stations evolved, reducing the number of instrumentals until eventually the stations' format crossed the line to what most radio stations would call adult standards.
 WYEZ dropped its simulcast in July 2007.
 In 2008, WEZV began simulcasting on WGTN-FM.

 In 2000, the on air line up of the Jim Morgan Morning Show, Kelli Dixon mid days, Scott Richards afternoons and Bob Natale weekends started, staying the same for several years.
 Dixon left the mid day program and Bob Collins took over.
 The Bob and Jan Natale weekend show began in 2012.

 As of 2014, Diane DeVaughn Stokes had hosted "Diane at Six" weekdays from 6 to 7 PM for nearly five years.
 After another station dropped him, John Tesh returned to Grand Strand radio on WEZV and WGTN-FM during the evening, a time when the stations had never had a person on the air.
 Tesh moved to WYEZ late in 2016.
 Stokes became midday host.

 WEZV/WGTN-FM changed from "Your Relaxation Station" to "Refreshing Favorites" including Billy Joel, Elton John and The Eagles, rather than Frank Sinatra and Dean Martin, in August 2017.
 The reason given for the change was a drop of 65 percent in the number of listeners.
 This also meant the departure of Jim Morgan and midday host Bob Collins as well as the end of the Bob and Jan Natale Show.
 Delilah began airing September 18.

 In 2020, WEZV and WYEZ (the former WGTN-FM) changed to adult contemporary with "Today's best, yesterday's favorites".
-Artists include Adele, Justin Bieber, Kelly Clarkson, Lady Gaga, Madonna, Maroon 5, Bruno Mars, Matchbox Twenty, John Mayer, Shawn Mendes, P!nk, Ed Sheeran, Taylor Swift and Justin Timberlake.
+Artists included Adele, Justin Bieber, Kelly Clarkson, Lady Gaga, Madonna, Maroon 5, Bruno Mars, Matchbox Twenty, John Mayer, Shawn Mendes, P!nk, Ed Sheeran, Taylor Swift and Justin Timberlake.

 By August 2021, WEZV/WYEZ had returned to soft adult contemporary with "Continuous Light Favorites".

 Other stations using the call letters

 Another WEZV was previously owned by Holt Broadcasting, broadcasting over the Lehigh Valley in eastern Pennsylvania from 1973 to 1978 on 95.1 FM.
-Kalamusic Corporation out of Kalamazoo, Michigan picked up the call sign in 1979.
+Fairfield Broadcasting Company out of Kalamazoo, Michigan picked up the call sign in 1979.
 It was operated as an Easy Listening station in Fort Wayne, Indiana (101.7 FM) with its sister station of WEZR on the AM side.
 The call letters were dropped when the station changed formats around 1990.
 A year later, Bomar Broadcasting would assume the call letters and broadcast on 95.3 FM out of Lafayette, Indiana until 1998.